Installation on Linux

 When the installer is started in this special way, a provision is made to ensure AncestorTreeManager behaves correctly too.

+It is possible to manually switch between a normal screen and a High DPI screen.
+A file called Normal-DPI is included by default in the folder /usr/local/AncestorTreeManager/options.
 If the file name is changed to High-DPI this indicates that AncestorTreeManager is running on a High DPI screen.
+After changing the file name, AncestorTreeManager must be restarted.

 Starting the program